 - If you keep these up to date, they provide an easy way to check the financial health of your business.

-Cloud accounting software provides a friendlier, more powerful option
+Cloud accounting software provides a powerful solution for businesses of all sizes

-- Modern cloud accounting services are designed to be used by people who aren't financial professionals.
+- Modern cloud accounting platforms are designed to be used by people who aren't financial professionals.

 - They help you keep track of the health of your business.